YYY677/Individual-Visualisation/README.md

 # A short introduction for this project

 ## Why develop this project?
-- Improve my website building ability and familiarize with webgis related API
+- To enhance my web development skills and become proficient with WebGIS-related APIs.
-- As a very basical base for my graduate design
+- To serve as a foundational base for my graduate design.
-- As an answer for an assessment(Individual Visualisation of CASA0003 Mini Project)
+- To answer the CASA0003 Mini Project assessment (Individual Visualisation).

 ## What the visualisation is aiming to show?
-This project is aiming to provide a platform for students who will study in London in the future, which helps them get some information about London, in terms of transport net, commute time, housing price and so forth, helping them make a final choice for where they live.
+This project provides a comprehensive platform for prospective students planning to study in London.
+It offers essential insights into various aspects of the city—from transportation networks and commute times to housing prices—empowering students to make an informed decision about where to live.

+> [!IMPORTANT]
+> More aspects will be added in the future.

 ## Outline the design and technical approach taken
 ### Outline the design